When you go to a music store in search of strings, you may notice a few things. The first is that strings are sorted by size.

 The most common type of strings is steel strings.
 Some are wound in nickel, while others use different metals.
 Steel strings are most commonly used on electric guitars, in styles ranging from heavy metal to jazz.
 The lifespan of a set of steel strings all depends on much guitar maintenance work you do.

 Wiping your strings off after each playing session to rid them of salts and body oils is a great way to make your set last for an extra month or more.
-Steel strings are most commonly wound with the nickel or other metal for the lower strings, while the higher strings are bare.
+Steel strings are most commonly wound with nickel or other metal for the lower strings, while the higher strings are bare.
 All have ball ends.
 These tend to have more twang and resonate much better due to the way the metal carries the note frequency.

 Perhaps the oldest style of strings is nylon strings.
-Nylon strings are commonly used with classical guitar.
+Nylon strings are commonly used with classical guitars.
 While they can be used with some electric guitars, most will need a modification in order to accommodate these strings.
 This involves widening the nut and adjusting the saddles.
 Nylon strings can last years per set.

 Unlike steel strings, they do not have ball ends.
 They tie.
 This means that you will need a specific bridge to make them work.
 This is why you will have to modify your guitar to accommodate them.
 Nylon strings can be combined with steel depending on your guitar.